graphx-design/ocaml-serializers/README.md

 * `atd-yojson` is marginally more performant than the other JSON codecs, including bare `Yojson` strangely enough;

-* The OCaml native `capnp` implementation seems to perform on par with Protobuf, from a preliminary write-only experiment;
+* The OCaml native `capnp` implementation performs exactly on par with Protobuf binary, since there needs to be conversion to native OCaml types;

 ## LICENSE AND COPYRIGHT